 What about supermarket own-brand cereal?

-Supermarkets offer their own-brand cereals which are usually copies of the well-known brands.
+Supermarkets offer their own-brand cereals which are usually copies of well-known brands.
 For example, supermarket own-brand Rice Krispies may be called ‘Rice Snaps’, ‘Rice Pops’ or ‘Rice Crackles’.

 The ingredients in these can vary compared with the main brand, so always read the label to decide if supermarket own-brand cereals are vegan or not.